 Figure 17.
 This CD13 vs CD34 dot plot shows all viable cells.
-CD13 is expressed on maturing granulocytes, monocytes, basophils, and CD34 positive progenitors.
+CD13 is expressed on maturing granulocytes (blue), monocytes (green), basophils, and CD34 positive progenitors.
 CD34 is expressed on early hematopoietic progenitors.
-CD13 is not well expressed on CD34 positive B cell progenitors or mature lymphoid cells.
-Progenitors (purple) do not express CD13 or CD34.
+CD13 is not well expressed on CD34 positive B cell progenitors or mature lymphoid cells (red).
+The expanded progenitors express CD34 and dim to absent CD13.

 Figure 18.
 This CD14 vs CD64 dot plot shows all viable cells.
 CD64 is expressed at a high level on monocytes and at a lower level on maturing granulocytes.
 CD14 is expressed at a high level on mature monocytes and a lower level on mature granulocytes.
 Immature monocytes show high expression of CD64 without CD14 and progressively acquire CD14 during maturation to mature monocytes while retaining high-level CD64.
 Immature granulocytes express moderate CD64 without CD14 and acquire CD14 and lose CD64 at transition to mature granulocytes.
-Progenitors (purple) do not express CD14 or CD64.
+The expanded progenitors do not express CD14 or CD64.